 - continue to wait for labour, with the offer of a vaginal examination called a stretch and sweep.
-The aim of the stretch and sweep is to stimulate the cervix (neck of the womb) to try and encourage labour to begin. - Dilapan this is a mechanical method of induction of labour that is a safe option for people choosing to have a VBAC.
-Please see 'The Induction of Labour Journey: Your Options' patient information leaflet on the Oxford University Hospitals website for more information. - induction of labour (starting labour artificially) this can lower the chance of a successful VBAC and increase the chance of your previous caesarean scar weakening.
+The aim of the stretch and sweep is to stimulate the cervix (neck of the womb) to try and encourage labour to begin. - induction of labour (starting labour artificially) this can lower the chance of a successful VBAC and increase the chance of your previous caesarean scar weakening.
 Your obstetrician will discuss this with you in more detail. - repeat caesarean section as a planned operation.